All Episodes

 All I hope is that...

-I hope it's not real.
+I hope it's not.

-I present it to the audience.
+And I present it for the audience.

-This one, I present it to you all and I say, I hope it's not real.
+This one, I present it to you all, and I say, I hope it's not real.

 Yeah.

-We've got a lot going on.
+All right, Peter, we've got a lot going on.

 Big solar storm blasting us right now.